A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation

 \section{Introduction}

 \IEEEPARstart{T}{he} numerical computation of transient electromagnetic fields scattered by piecewise homogeneous dielectric bodies often relies on solving time-domain boundary integral equations.
-Among several formulations for dielectric scattering, the time-domain Poggio-Miller-Chang-Harrington-Wu-Tsai (TD-PMCHWT) equation \cite{PM1973} and the time-domain (TD-) M\"{u}ller equation \cite{Muller1969} are most widely used.
+Among several formulations for dielectric scattering, the time-domain Poggio--Miller--Chang--Harrington--Wu--Tsai (TD-PMCHWT) equation \cite{PM1973} and the time-domain (TD-) M\"{u}ller equation \cite{Muller1969} are most widely used.
 The TD-PMCHWT equation, like the time-domain electric field integral equation (TD-EFIE) for perfect electric conductors, is a first-kind integral equation.
-In contrast, the TD-M\"{u}ller equation, similar to the time-domain magnetic field integral equation (TD-MFIE), is of the second-kind.
-Despite its ill-conditioned nature, the TD-PMCHWT equation is more widely used in practice, as it generally yields more accurate numerical solutions than the TD-M\"{u}ller formulation -- see \cite{YTJ2008,YJN2013} for supporting arguments in the frequency-domain.
-In this work, we focus on developing a numerical method for the TD-PMCHWT equation that addresses three numerical challenges: ill-conditioning, late-time instability, and the loss of accuracy in the large-timestep regime.
+In contrast, the TD-M\"{u}ller equation, similar to the time-domain magnetic field integral equation (TD-MFIE), is of the second kind.
+Despite its ill-conditioned nature, the TD-PMCHWT equation is more widely used in practice, as it generally yields more accurate numerical solutions than the TD-M\"{u}ller formulation (see \cite{YTJ2008,YJN2013} for supporting arguments in the frequency-domain).
+In this work, we focus on developing a numerical method for the TD-PMCHWT equation that addresses three numerical challenges: ill-conditioning, late-time instability, and loss of accuracy in the derived quantities in the large-timestep regime.
 Here, the large-timestep regime refers to scenarios where relatively large timesteps are used in the time-domain simulation of the electromagnetic system.
 This regime resembles the low-frequency regime in the frequency-domain, since both are affected by similar numerical issues.